Apstra/iba/README.md

 allows the operator to combine intent from the AOS graph database with current and historic data from devices to reason about the network at-large.

-For a detailed explaination of AOS IBA, please watch out recent webinar ["Intent-Based Analytics: Prevent Network Outages and Gray Failures"](http://www.apstra.com/resources/webinars/)!
+For a detailed explaination of AOS IBA, please watch our recent webinar ["Intent-Based Analytics: Prevent Network Outages and Gray Failures"](http://www.apstra.com/resources/webinars/)!

 Probes are the basic unit of abstraction in IBA.
 Operators can configure, create, and delete probes.
 Generally, a given probe consumes some set of data from the